English as an Additional Language

 A leaflet about being bilingual is available in English, Polish, Russian and Chinese:

 - Chinese (simplified) - be bilingual (pdf 732KB)

-The EAL Service provides professional training and awareness raising sessions for
+We offer professional training and awareness raising sessions for:

 - probationer and newly qualified teachers